Credit Card

 1. Types of credit cards

-There are several types of credit cards which are available in the market today.
-The cards vary in terms of limit, usage, discounts & reward points and more.
-It is important to understand the purpose for which one will use a Credit Card and apply for the one according to their lifestyle.
+Several types of credit cards are available in the market today.
+The cards vary in limit, usage, discounts & reward points, and more.
+It is essential to understand the purpose of using a Credit Card and apply for it according to their lifestyle.

-Best Credit Cards in India can be chosen based on where you want to use them.
-Private institutions like hotels, multi-chain stores, restaurants have provided options for customers to get their own exclusive credit cards to be used in their outlets.
-In addition to this, financial institutions like banks offer Credit Cards with various features that can be used across the globe for any kind of transactions.
+The best Credit Cards in India can be chosen based on where you want to use them.
+Private institutions like hotels, multi-chain stores, and restaurants have provided options for customers to get their own exclusive credit cards to be used in their outlets.
+In addition, financial institutions like banks offer Credit Cards with various features that can be used globally for any kind of transaction.

-There are also Credit Cards based on your profession, education.
-Employees of corporations can avail special SBI Credit Cards exclusive for these corporations that provide exciting offers and nominal interest rates.
-Companies provide special cards to students as well.
+There are also Credit Cards based on your profession and education.
+Employees of corporations can avail of special SBI Credit Cards exclusive to these corporations that provide exciting offers and nominal interest rates.
+Companies provide unique cards to students as well.

 2. Interest rates & fees

-Whenever money is borrowed from a Credit Card, there is a grace period provided during which any additional interest rate is not charged.
-If the user manages to return the sum borrowed within this period, there isn’t any additional charges to be paid.
+Whenever money is borrowed from a Credit Card, a grace period is provided during which any additional interest rate is not charged.
+If the user manages to return the sum borrowed within this period, no extra charges will be paid.
 However, if the time to return exceeds this grace period, the user will pay an interest amount set by the company.
-Interest is usually calculated on a daily basis meaning a small percentage of interest is calculated on a daily basis instead of charging a total sum of around 11-12% in a month/year.
+Interest is usually calculated daily, meaning a small percentage is calculated daily instead of charging a total sum of around 11-12% in a month/year.

-Every month after the grace period, there will be due date within which, a minimum due calculated by the Credit Card company, has to be paid.
-If the payment isn’t done within the due date, extra late payment fines will be applied.
-As a regular user, one has to be prudent not to let the amount borrowed out of hand as Credit Card interests are usually on the higher side and keeping this debt under control is crucial.
+Every month after the grace period, there will be a due date within which a minimum owing calculated by the Credit Card company has to be paid.
+Extra late payment fines will be applied if the payment isn't made within the due date.
+As a regular user, one has to be prudent not to let the amount borrowed out of hand as Credit Card interests are usually on the higher side, and keeping this debt under control is crucial.

 How are interest rates calculated?

-Interest rates are calculated on a daily basis.
-But it is important to understand how this daily interest is calculated.
+Interest rates are calculated daily.
+However, it is essential to understand how this daily interest is calculated.
 Every Credit Card company has an Annual Percentage Rate (APR) based on which one can calculate the daily interest rate.
-Comparing your calculations with the bills you receive on a monthly basis is essential as it gives an assurance that the company hasn’t charged anything extra or added an unreasonable fee that the user isn’t aware of.
+Comparing your calculations with the bills you receive every month is essential as it assures that the company hasn't charged anything extra or added an unreasonable fee that the user isn't aware of.

-3. What is credit score?
+3. What is a credit score?
 How to maintain it?

-Credit score is the points given to a user based on his/her previous loan transactions and current financial situations, based on which a company decides whether a user can be given a Credit Card or not.
-It helps verify the loan repaying capacity of a person.
+A credit score is the points given to a user based on his/her previous loan transactions and current financial situation, based on which a company decides whether a user can be given a Credit Card.
+It helps verify the loan-repaying capacity of a person.

-To improve one’s credit score, it is important to not default on any dues.
-Any loan dues that one may have missed previously will affect their Credit Score and the lower this score becomes the more difficult it is to get a Credit Card.
+To improve one's credit score, it is essential not to default on dues.
+Any loan dues that one may have missed previously will affect their Credit Score, and the lower this score becomes, the more difficult it is to get a Credit Card.

 Using your credit card often and repaying those loans on time will boost a good increase in one’s Credit Score.